jules2689/trudeau/docs/2020-04-21/post_news.md

 **Chrystia Freeland (Deputy Prime Minister)**:

+Thank you.
-Thank you.we will now hear from Dr. Njoo.
+we will now hear from Dr. Njoo.